Minimizing Pennsylvania Inheritance Tax

-How do I avoid inheritance tax in PA?
+How do you minimize inheritance tax in Pennsylvania?
 There are practical ways to reduce the impact of Pennsylvania inheritance tax while maintaining PA residency.
-You don’t necessarily need to move to a state without an estate tax or inheritance tax.
-Less drastic steps can also be effective.
+You don’t necessarily need to move to a state without an estate tax or inheritance tax to effectively manage Pennsylvania inheritance tax.

 Who pays the inheritance tax in PA?

 Pennsylvania inheritance tax is due when a PA resident who owns property dies, or when an out-of-state resident dies that had property located in PA.
 An inheritance tax return must be filed within 9 months of the date of death.

 The person named as personal representative in the will or as the administrator of the estate is required to file the inheritance tax return.
 The inheritance tax return is generally filed with the Register of Wills in the county where the PA resident died or owned property.

 Either the recipients of the property or the estate pay the PA inheritance tax depending on how instructions were written into the will.

 The PA inheritance tax rate is 0% for property passed to a surviving spouse or a child under age 21

 The PA inheritance tax rate is 4.5% for property passed to direct descendants and lineal heirs